 Finland’s development cooperation in Afghanistan

 Finland’s development cooperation funding supports Afghanistan’s own development programmes and goals.
-The priorities of Finland’s assistance were determined in the Government’s Afghanistan Report, adopted in 2014.
-The report will be updated in 2018.
+The priorities of Finland’s assistance were determined in the Government’s Afghanistan Report, adopted in 2018.
 Funds are allocated to three main sectors, which are also directly linked with Afghanistan’s peace-building and state-building objectives:

 - justice and security, in particular human rights issues and good governance, including the development of civilian police activities